MicrosoftDocs/OData-docs/Odata-docs/connectedservice/choosing-what-to-generate.md

 ---
 title: "Choosing what to generate"
-description: OData Connected Service allows you to select which types and methods to include in the generated code.
+description: Describes how to select which types and methods to include in the generated code.
 author: habbes
 ms.author: clhabins
 ms.date: 7/16/2020